Microsoft Teams is #1 in Top 10 Team Messaging platforms

 2004.
 Microsoft to open offer three new Live Meeting subscription plans

-Microsoft announced new subscription and licensing plans for its Live Meeting Web conferencing service.
-The software giant will offer three new subscription plans to better accommodate usage patterns and will add Live Meeting to its volume licensing programs, the most common avenue for large corporate buyers to purchase Microsoft products.
-Microsoft launched Live Meeting late last year, after it acquired specialist PlaceWare.
-The service enables users to present PowerPoint slides, jointly edit documents and perform other basic collaboration tasks over the Internet.
-The new Live Meeting subscription plans include a "named user" model that allows unlimited meetings with up to 15 participants for a designated user.
-Businesses can also sign up for a "room model" for meetings with more than 15 people taking part--useful for corporate meeting rooms, said Jennifer Callison, Microsoft's director of product management for Live Meeting.
+Microsoft has unveiled new subscription and licensing options for its Live Meeting Web conferencing service.
+The technology behemoth will introduce three fresh subscription plans designed to cater to different usage patterns, while also making Live Meeting available through its volume licensing programs, which are commonly utilized by large corporate buyers to procure Microsoft products.
+Live Meeting was launched by Microsoft in the latter part of last year following its acquisition of specialist company PlaceWare.
+The service allows users to deliver PowerPoint presentations, collaborate on document editing, and engage in other fundamental collaborative tasks via the Internet.
+The newly introduced Live Meeting subscription plans consist of a "named user" model, granting designated users unlimited meetings with up to 15 participants.
+Additionally, businesses can opt for a "room model" that accommodates meetings involving more than 15 participants, particularly useful for corporate meeting rooms, as explained by Jennifer Callison, Microsoft's director of product management for Live Meeting.

 2004.
 Microsoft, BT team on Web meeting software